iamromulan/quectel-rgmii-toolkit/at-list.md

 - Force Enables ADB Access
 - Reboots after all the above

+Tip: APN automatic selection will somtimes choose the wrong APN.
+You may need to set your APN after powering up with the SIM inserted.

 ## The List
   - ``AT+CFUN=1,1`` (reboot)
+  - ``AT+CFUN=0;CFUN=1`` (Disconnect then reconnect)(tip: run this after chnaging APN and you don't have to reboot)
   - ``AT+QMAPWAC? ``(get current status of auto connect, 0=disabled 1=enabled)
 - ``AT+QMAPWAC=1`` (enable auto connect internet for ethernet)
 - ``AT+QMAPWAC=0`` (disable auto connect for ethernet; use when you want internet over USB to work; IPPT must be disabled)